Artur-T-Malas/book-notes/README.md

     * [X] Make sure that a person can have only 1 rating per 1 book
     * [ ] Make the ratings and notes fields disabled until a book is chosen
     * [X] Highlight the chosen book
-    * [ ] Show the user an alert/warning if he's trying to rate a book again OR disable this (e.g., not show the book in the list of books to rate)
+    * [X] Disallow adding duplicate ratings and notes by the same user (do not show the book in the list of books to rate)
     * [ ] Show message "Nothing found" if searching didn't find any books
 - [X] add an option to add books to the general database (but not edit nor remove them)
 - [ ] don't allow adding duplicate books